ga-wdi-lessons/js-ajax/readme.md

 ## You Do: DOM Manipulation Using Response Data (10 minutes)

 Take our existing code for the the Weather Underground app.
-Instead of logging the temperature, the `.done()` promise should add a div to the page that contains the current wind speed in MPH.
+Instead of logging the temperature, the `.done()` promise should add a div to the page that contains the current wind gust in MPH.

-#### Bonus

-1. Create an input text field for City and State in the HTML.
-2. Have the endpoint url change dynamically based on user input to generate a div about current weather in that area.

 ## Break (10 minutes)